KartikChugh/Giterator/README.md

-# giterator: automated repo reassembly
+# giterator: automated repo formation
 ![giterator logo](https://raw.githubusercontent.com/KartikChugh/giterator/master/img/logo.jpg)

-## Reassemble repositories from the command line
+## Autocommit repositories from the command line
 Giterator is a utility designed to clone the content of existing files incrementally, leaving a chain of commits spaced out over time.
 Just give it files to recreate, a destination folder, and a time horizon, and then let it work in the background!

 The program works by dividing source files into discrete "chunks" that are to be written to disk periodically.
 The chunks are cached, so the source file can be deleted upon execution if desired.